Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 (Evocation, Alteration)

 Sphere: Light
-Range: Touch
+Range: 0
-Duration: Instant
+Duration: Instantaneous
 Casting Time: 6
-Area of Effect: 1 creature
+Area of Effect: The caster
 Saving Throw: Special

 With this spell, the caster evokes a dazzling sphere of light equal to natural sunlight around himself.
 Any undead touched by the Dawnbringer will suffer 4d6 points of damage, be blinded and, for vampires and shadows only, destroyed.
 A Saving Throw vs. Spells is allowed to halve the damage and deny the other effects.